GoogleCloudPlatform/apigee-samples/integrated-developer-portal/docs/cloudshell-tutorial.md

 ## Setup environment

-1. Navigate to the 'integrated-developer-portal' drirectory in the Cloud Shell.
+1. Navigate to the 'integrated-developer-portal' directory in the Cloud Shell.

 ```sh
 cd integrated-developer-portal